ruscur/advent-of-code-2021/day2/README.md

 The benefit of over-engineering is that changing stuff for part 2s is really easy.

-I'm not super happy with the `fold()` either.
-My `Submarine` struct is just 3 values so repeatedly yielding it isn't a big deal, but it still seems gross especially since the part 2 change makes it so that you couldn't get the same results from parallelising the `fold()`.
+From the future: I should've used `Forward(u8)` in the enum definition instead of having to have a `value: u8` in the struct.

-So I'd probably prefer to have it in a simple for loop to better communicate that it needs to be handled sequentially.
-I do love avoiding a mutable result though.
+I should've added a `default()` method to `Submarine` instead of having to create a new one as the accumulator.